 3. Become a Source, Not a Commentator

-Since AI values originality, brands should use semantic content optimisation to create primary content that offers unique informational value.
-In doing so, they contribute meaningfully to the evolving information landscape.
+AI values originality.
+So brands should use semantic content optimisation to create primary content with unique value.
+That way, they add something real to the information space.

 • In-house research or data reports